cara380nm/candlekeep/ertrude.md

 ### Arcane Firearm
 Turn wand/staff/rod into focus.
 When casting add d8 to one of the spells damage rolls. [^artillerist]

+### Magic Item Adept
+You can attune to up to four magic items at once.
+If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold

 ## Money